-- We investigate the idea of the star-reformulation proposed for the AQMSTP in the literature on the adjacent-only BQP problems.
-Moreover, we show how to exploit such a structure to split the general BQP problems' quadratic costs into adjacent and non-adjacent components. - We develop a column generation (CG) for each specific reformulation to derive valid dual bounds. - To demonstrate the potential of the star-reformulation, the cost-splitting framework and the solution methodology, we consider three BQP problems (quadratic semi-assignment, adjacent-only quadratic semi-assignment, and multiple object tracking) whose reformulations lead to different master problems and pricing subproblems, i.e., (i) quadratic master problem and unconstrained BQP pricing subproblem, (ii) linear programming master problem and unconstrained BQP pricing subproblem, and (iii) linear programming master problem and constrained BQP pricing subproblem. - We perform extensive computational experiments to evaluate the proposed reformulations and CG algorithms on the adjacent-only and general BQP problems.
-The special quadratic matrix structure of adjacent-only BQPs and BQP problems with sparse quadratic costs derive the most significant benefit from the star reformulation and the proposed splitting framework.
+• We investigate the idea of the star-reformulation proposed for the AQMSTP in the literature on the adjacentonly BQP problems.
+Moreover, we show how to exploit such a structure to split the general BQP problems' quadratic costs into adjacent and nonadjacent components.

+We develop a CG for each specific reformulation to derive valid dual bounds.

+• To demonstrate the potential of the star-reformulation, the cost-splitting framework, and the solution methodology, we consider three BQP problems (quadratic semi-assignment, adjacent-only quadratic semi-assignment, and multiple object tracking (MOT)) whose reformulations lead to different master problems and pricing subproblems, that is, (i) quadratic master problem and unconstrained BQP pricing subproblem, (ii) linear programming master problem and unconstrained BQP pricing subproblem, and (iii) linear programming master problem and constrained BQP pricing subproblem.

+• We perform extensive computational experiments to evaluate the proposed reformulations and CG algorithms on the adjacent-only and general BQP problems.
+The special quadratic matrix structure of adjacent-only BQPs and BQP problems with sparse quadratic costs derive the most significant benefit from the star-reformulation and the proposed splitting framework.

 The rest of the paper is organized as follows.
-In Section 2, we present the idea of starreformulation and introduce the adjacent-only BQP class of problems.
-Section 3 is corresponding to the proposed cost-splitting framework and then we explain a column generation to solve the reformulation.
-Section 4 is dedicated to presenting and reformulating one BQP example to evaluate the cost-splitting reformulation and two adjacent-only BQP problems, the AQSAP and MOT, as our illustrative examples to generalize star-reformulation.
-Finally, in Section 5, we explain our test sets and display the computational results from the introduced problems and in Section 6, we wrap up the paper and provide some future possible directions for the research.
+In Section 2, we present the idea of star-reformulation and introduce the adjacent-only BQP class of problems.
+Section 3 corresponds to the proposed cost-splitting framework, and then we explain a column generation to solve the reformulation.
+Section 4 is dedicated to presenting and reformulating one BQP example to evaluate the cost-splitting reformulation and two adjacent-only BQP problems, the adjacent-only quadratic semi-assignment problem (AQSAP) and MOT, as our illustrative examples to generalize star-reformulation.
+Finally, in Section 5, we explain our test sets and display the computational results from the introduced problems, and in Section 6, we wrap up the paper and provide some future possible directions for research.

-2. Star-Reformulation For Adjacent-only BQP Problems
+2. Star-Reformulation for Adjacent-Only BQP Problems

 In many real-life applications modeled as BQP on graphs, the quadratic costs appear only between adjacent edges.
 As such, interaction costs are zero for pairs of edges that do not share a common endpoint.
-Some notable examples include the adjacent-only quadratic minimum spanning tree problem (Pereira et al., 2013; Pereira and da Cunha, 2020), the quadratic traveling salesman problem (Fischer, 2014; Punnen et al., 2017), the adjacent quadratic assignment problem (Fischer et al., 2009), the adjacent quadratic shortest path problem (Rostami et al., 2015; Hu and Sotirov, 2018) and variants of the correlation clustering and the modularity maximization problems (Bonizzoni et al., 2008; Aloise et al., 2010; Yarkony et al., 2020).
+Some notable examples include the adjacent-only quadratic minimum spanning tree problem (Pereira et al. 2013, Pereira and da Cunha 2020), the quadratic traveling salesman problem (Fischer 2014, Punnen et al. 2017), the adjacent quadratic assignment problem (Fischer et al. 2009), the adjacent quadratic shortest path problem (Rostami et al. 2015, Hu and Sotirov 2018), and variants of the correlation clustering and the modularity maximization problems (Bonizzoni et al. 2008, Aloise et al. 2010, Yarkony et al. 2020).

 To exploit such a unique structure in developing a solution strategy, we follow Pereira et al. (2013) to reformulate the adjacent-only BQP to a new model with exponentially many variables based on the concept of stars in a graph.
 To this end, we first provide some notations to introduce the concept in Section 2.1 and then present the star-based reformulation in Section 2.2.
-For further information on the star-reformulation, we refer the readers to Pereira et al. (2013) where the idea is introduced for the adjacent-only QMSTP.
+For further information on the star-reformulation, we refer the readers to Pereira et al. (2013), where the idea is introduced for the adjacent-only QMSTP.